-England's recent exit from the EU could impact our overseas operations.
+The United Kingdom's recent exit from the EU could impact our overseas operations.

 In June 2016, the UK held a referendum in which voters approved an exit from the EU, commonly referred to as "Brexit," and the UK exited the EU in January 2020.
-The withdrawal could, among other outcomes, disrupt the free movement of goods, services and people between the UK and the EU, undermine bilateral cooperation in key policy areas and significantly disrupt trade between the UK and the EU.
-The UK exited the EU without a continuing agreement covering many aspects of its relationship, at least as that relates to financial services, which could be significantly disruptive to the economies of both parties and may negatively affect our business.
+The withdrawal, among other outcomes, has disrupted the free movement of goods, services and people between the UK and the EU, undermined bilateral cooperation in key policy areas and significantly disrupted trade between the UK and the EU.
+The UK exited the EU without a continuing agreement covering many aspects of its relationship, at least as that relates to financial services, which has been disruptive to the economies of both parties and has negatively affected our business conducted in the EU.
 We may also face new regulatory costs and challenges as a result of Brexit that could have a negative effect on our operations.
 In addition, Brexit could lead to legal uncertainty and potentially divergent national laws and regulations as the UK determines which EU laws to replace or replicate.
-Given the lack of comparable precedent, it is unclear what financial, regulatory, trade and legal implications the withdrawal of the UK from the EU will have and how such withdrawal will affect us.
+Given the lack of comparable precedent, it is unclear what financial, regulatory, trade and legal implications the withdrawal of the UK from the EU will continue to have and how such withdrawal will continue to affect us.
+The Company is reviewing various strategies to be able to continue its relationships with clients within the EU, including becoming domiciled in one or more EU countries and becoming subject to their respective regulations.

-We have operations in other foreign countries and may move elements of our UK operations to a yet to be determined other location within the EU.
-In particular, it is possible that the level of economic activity in the UK and the rest of Europe will be adversely impacted and that we will face increased regulatory and legal complexities, including those related to tax, trade, security and employee relations as a result of Brexit.
+It is possible that the level of economic activity in the UK and the rest of Europe will be adversely impacted and that we will face increased regulatory and legal complexities, including those related to tax, trade, security and employee relations as a result of Brexit.
 Such changes could be costly and potentially disruptive to our operations and business relationships in affected regions.